nain-F49FF806/sharepaste.oo/README.md

 Open up the project in your favorite editor and poke around the Cargo workspace under `rust/`!

+#### Stuff to look at

-All of the code is in `foobar/src/lib.rs`, including several unit tests to demonstrate the Rust API.
+* All of the code is in `foobar/src/lib.rs`, including several unit tests to demonstrate the Rust API.
+* Also check `Cargo.toml` and the overall workspace structure to see how a UniFFI project needs to be structured on the Rust side.

 ### iOS

-Before opening up the Swift package in Xcode, you'll probably want to build the Rust core.
+Before opening up the Swift package in Xcode, you need to build the Rust core.

 ```shell
 cd rust/